Docker Compose Setup¶

 Common issues:

-docker-compose.yaml - Insufficient memory: Allocate more RAM to Docker
+./manage-airflow.sh down [2|3] - Insufficient memory: Allocate more RAM to Docker

-- Permission issues: Check
+- Permission issues: The

 DAGs Not Appearing¶